-Todd Morgan, PhD, CSO, leads the development of Chemolieve™ and ProLon™ products.
-He works closely with Dr. Heber and oncology clinicians on the clinical trials to test the efficacy of ChemolieveTM.
-Dr. Todd Morgan earned his PhD in Biochemistry in 1990 and currently holds an appointment as a Research Professor at the Andrus Gerontology Center in the Davis School of Gerontology of the University of Southern California.
+Todd Morgan, PhD, CSO, leads the development of Chemolieve™, ProLon™ and other Fasting Mimicking & Enhancing™ Diets.
+He is the Principal Investigator on two separate Small Business Innovation Research (“SBIR”) Phase I and Phase II Contracts awarded to L-Nutra from the National Cancer Institute and the National Institute on Aging.
+Dr. Todd Morgan earned his PhD in Biochemistry in 1990 and holds an appointment as a Research Professor of Gerontology at the Davis School of Gerontology of the University of Southern California.
 His research has been recognized with awards from Alzheimer's Association and the American Federation of Aging Research.
-He collaborated for many years with Dr. Caleb Finch, one of the world's leading biogerontologist, focusing on studies relating to dietary interventions to delay aging and prevent Alzheimer's diseases in mice and rats.
+He collaborated for many years with Dr. Caleb Finch, one of the world's leading biogerontologist, focusing on studies relating to dietary interventions to delay aging and prevent age-related diseases.
 Dr. Morgan collaborates extensively with Dr. Longo in studies focused on fasting, cancer and Alzheimer's Disease.
 He actively publishes in the leading scientific peer-reviewed journals.

 Priya Balasubramanian, PhD, is a research specialist at L-Nutra.
 Dr. Balasubramanian received her doctoral degree in Molecular Biology from the University of Southern California in 2010.
 Her areas of expertise include nutrient sensing pathways, growth hormone/IGF-I signaling and cellular stress resistance.
 She co-authored a study which reported that growth hormone receptor deficiency (GHRD) is associated with a major reduction in cancer and diabetes in humans and received the Heinz Osterburg prize for doctoral research for her work.